coolcrowd/worker-service/api.md

                     "id" : 55,
                     "name" : "the joke must not be racist."
                   }
+              ],
+              "ratingOptions": [
+                  {
+                    "value" : 0,
+                    "description" : "bad"
+                  },
+                  {
+                    "value" : 10,
+                    "description" : "good"
+                  }
               ]
             }

 ## Example: Next FINISHED [/next/example/13?worker=22&rating=skip]

 Scenario: The worker-service requested 5 ratings from the worker, but the worker only worked on 3.
 In this situation the query-parameter rating=skip can be passed, to signal that the worker wants to skip further ratings.
 Otherwise every new /next call would result in the type RATING with 2 answers to rate.
-The worker-service now detects that there is nothing else to do, so he returnes the type FINISHED.
+The worker-service now detects that there is nothing else to do, so he returns the type FINISHED.

-Expected Behaviour: The client is expected to notice the worker that his work is finished and redirects him to the crowdworking-platform.
+Expected Behavior: The client is expected to notice the worker that his work is finished and redirects him to the crowdworking-platform.

 ### next with type FINISHED [GET]